fstarred/amiga-playground/README.md

 The scrolling text effect can be achieved by drawing next character outer the right side of the screen, and then do a shift blit on the whole part of the screen of the text area with DESC mode, because we want text to scroll towards left direction.

-In order to print font character out the screen, we need to extend the bitplane size adding the font width pixel; so let's say we have a font width of 32pixel, we must initialize all LORES bitplanes with (40+4) * 256 bytes.
+In order to print font character out the screen, we need to extend the bitplane size by adding the space needed for the font; in this case we must initialize all LORES bitplanes with (40+4) * 256 bytes.

 If fetched line data doesn't change, we need to set BITPLANE MODULO = + 4 in order to skip the font to the right margin